S&P Global: Acquisitions

 During the course of its history, McGraw Hill and from 2016 S&P Global has expanded significantly through acquisition, not just within the publishing industry but also into other areas such as financial services (the purchase of Standard & Poor's in 1966) and broadcasting (the 1972 acquisition of Time-Life Broadcasting).
-The publishing and education assets are a part of McGraw–Hill Education from the company separation in 2013.
+The publishing and education assets are a part of McGraw–Hill Education from the company separation in 2013:

-Note that this list only includes acquisitions made by McGraw–Hill, not its subsidiaries.
+This list only includes acquisitions made by McGraw–Hill, not its subsidiaries.
 McGraw–Hill typically does not release financial information regarding its acquisitions or divestitures.

 Divestitures

-After acquiring a portfolio of diverse companies, McGraw Hill later divested itself of many units to form McGraw Hill Financial which is now S&P Global.
+After acquiring a portfolio of diverse companies, McGraw Hill later divested itself of many units to form McGraw Hill Financial which is now S&P Global:

-Note that this list only includes divestitures made by McGraw–Hill, not its subsidiaries.
+This list only includes divestitures made by McGraw–Hill, not its subsidiaries.

 McGraw–Hill Building

 The company was based at 1221 Avenue of the Americas until July 2015.

 The predecessor company McGraw Hill Inc. had been based at 330 West 42nd Street and both have been known as The McGraw–Hill Building, a name originally used for a prior headquarters at 469 Tenth Avenue.